Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 Waterfalls, snow, green, white, orange and red rhyolite, and Trolls’ Dicks!

 One last river to cross.
 River crossing sandals are essential when hiking this region in Iceland - thongs are no good as you’ll lose them.
-Landmannalaugar is tucked behind the lava field top left (we’re approaching from the northwest).
+Landmannalaugar is tucked behind the lava field top left (you'’re approaching from the northwest).

 Great to see that most people seem to respecting the signage.